 Tips for Handling Finances in a Gray Divorce

 - Consider talking to a financial advisor about how divorce could affect your personal finances.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re getting a divorce, the tax implications may not be the most pressing issue in your mind.
 The specifics of filing taxes after divorce and how you draw up your divorce agreement could make a big difference to your finances.
-Here is a tax calculator that can help you as you prepare your annual returns.
+Use SmartAsset’s tax return calculator that can help you as you prepare your annual returns.